-Militia threat shuts down Oregon statehouse amid walkout | WTOP
+Militia threat shuts down Oregon Statehouse amid walkout | WTOP

 Oregon State Police, in a statement, said it has been “monitoring information throughout the day that indicates the safety of legislators, staff and citizen visitors could be compromised if certain threatened behaviors were realized.”

-Also late Friday, Senate President Peter Courtney and House Speaker Tina Kotek, both Democrats, condemned comments made by Sen. Brian Boquist, a Republican from Dallas, Oregon, that urged the state police to “send bachelors and come heavily armed” when they come to bring him back to the Capitol.
+Also late Friday, Courtney and House Speaker Tina Kotek, both Democrats, condemned comments made by Sen. Brian Boquist, a Republican from Dallas, Oregon, that urged the state police to “send bachelors and come heavily armed” when they come to bring him back to the Capitol.

 “His comments have created fear among employees in our workplace,” the leaders said in a joint statement.
 “We will always defend free speech and welcome frank policy discussions, but threats like these are unacceptable.”